nasa-gibs/onearth/src/test/README.md

 * `test_vectorgen.py` -- tests oe_vectorgen
 * `test_legends.py` -- tests the oe_generate_legend tool with GIBS colormaps

+## Running tests in Docker

+There are Docker wrappers for a number of the test scripts.
+They are:

+* test_mod_onearth_in_docker.sh

+These scripts need to be run from within the `src/test` directory.
+After running, the results will be written to a file in the `results` directory.

 ##Setup
 These tests assume that OnEarth and its associated utilities are installed. **Test files for mod_onearth tests must be copied to a directory that Apache has permission to access.**